Jiangwb/SeisFlows-manual/docs/index.md

 7. Add scripts to generate simple specfem2d binary model

-8. Can use the latest SPECFEM2D instead of the specified version `d745c542`
+8. We can use the latest SPECFEM2D instead of the specified version `d745c542`

-After step 4&6, SeisFlows can be used for real data.
+After steps 4&6, SeisFlows can be used for real data.

 ## Unsolved problems:

-1. Use GPU version SPECFEM2D in SeisFlows, try devel version
+1. Use GPU version SPECFEM2D in SeisFlows, and try devel version

 2. Tikhonov regularization

-## Need to do:
+## Future work:
 1. Test double difference adjoint tomography

 2. Convert 3D seismic data to 2D. [code](https://github.com/Jiangwb/2DNoise_Adjoint_tomography_backup/tree/master/seiscode/3D_2D)